Vychron/ChessCubed/README.md

-# ChessCubed
+# Chess³
-The well-known game of chess, but with a twist
+The well-known game of chess, but with a twist.

+Made with Unity
+version 2020.3.2f1 (LTS)